An Information-Geometric Approach to Artificial Curiosity: Exploration on curved statistical manifolds

-We now show that the optima of artificial curiosity with $\alpha$-information rewards trace geodesics on the occupancy manifold, reinforcing our claim that uniquely geodetic $\alpha$-information rewards yield a principled exploration–exploitation trade-off.
-Let us consider the optimization objective
+We now show that the optima of artificial curiosity with $\alpha$-information rewards uniquely trace geodesics on the occupancy manifold, reinforcing our claim that $\alpha$-information rewards yield a principled exploration-exploitation trade-off.
+Let us consider the optimization objective of artificial curiosity with information rewards:

-By Lemma \ref{lemma:return_occupancy}, we may consider the optimization objective as an equivalent function over the occupancy manifold:
+By Lemma \ref{lemma:return_occupancy}, we may consider the optimization objective as an equivalent function over the occupancy manifold: The optima of artificial curiosity with $f$-information

-For the remainder of this subsection, we assume that the set of occupancies $\mathcal{P}$ is the set of all probability densities and omit the dependence of occupancies on policies.
-The optima of artificial curiosity with $\alpha$-information

-are points on the occupancy manifold.
-For a vanishing intrinsic reward, the optima is not unique if there is not a unique maximally rewarding state, but we can define